LaunchCodeEducation/intro-to-professional-web-dev/src/chapters/arrays/array-methods-v3.rst

 Here is a sample of the most frequently used array methods.
 More complete lists can be found here:

 #.
-Novice list: `W3 Array Methods <https://www.w3schools.com/jsref/jsref_obj_array.asp>`__
+Novice list: `W3 Schools Array Methods <https://www.w3schools.com/jsref/jsref_obj_array.asp>`__
 #.
 More detailed list: `MDN Web Docs <https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array>`__

-Clicking on a method name will link to more detailed examples for that method.
+To see detailed examples for a particular method, click on a its name.

 .. list-table:: Methods That Return Information About The Array
    :header-rows: 1